gdude2002/Training/README.md

 and create pull requests to suggest better solutions to the exercises.

 Oh, and remember: **Don't copy that floppy!** If you're doing homework, you should still come up with your own answers!
-Don't directly copy my work, instead use it to give yourself an idea of what to do to solve your specific problem.
+Don't directly copy my work - instead, use it to give yourself an idea of what to do to solve your specific problem.